Hey there,

 Founding Editor, Genuflect

 P. S. Be sure to check out our Genuflect Liturgical Calendar.
-You can bookmark the page for future reference, and even add it to your online calendar.
+You can bookmark the page for future reference and even add it to your online calendar.

 genuflect: sponsor